-In preparing the group financial statements, International Accounting Standard 1 requires that directors:
+In preparing the group financial statements, International Accounting Standard 1

-- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - comply with applicable IFRS as adopted by the EU and provide additional disclosures when compliance with the specific requirements with IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the Group's ability to continue as a going concern.

-In preparing the parent Company financial statements, the directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether Financial Reporting Standard 101 Reduced Disclosure Framework has been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on a going concern basis unless it is inappropriate to presume that the Company will continue in business.

-The directors are responsible for ensuring that the Company keeps or causes to be kept adequate accounting records which correctly explain and record the transactions of the Company, enable at any time the assets, liabilities, financial position and profit or loss of the Company to be determined with reasonable accuracy, enable them to ensure that the financial statements and directors' report comply with the Companies Act 2014 and enable the financial statements to be audited.

-They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
-Legislation in Ireland governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - comply with applicable IFRS as adopted by the EU and provide additional disclosures when compliance with the specific requirements with IFRSs are insufficient to enable users to understand the impact of particular transactions. other events and conditions on the entity's financial position and financial - make an assessment of the Group's ability to continue as a going concern. - In preparing the parent Company financial statements, the directors are required to: - select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether Financial Reporting Standard 101 Reduced Disclosure Framework has been followed, subject to any material departures disclosed and explained in the - The directors are responsible for ensuring that the Company keeps or causes to be kept adequate accounting records which correctly explain and record the transactions of the Company, enable at any time the assets, liabilities, financial position and profit or loss of the Company to be determined with reasonable accuracy, enable them to ensure that the financial statements and directors' report comply with the Companies Act 2014 and enable - They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities. - The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
+Legislation in Ireland governing the preparation and dissemination of financial statements may differ from legislation in

-Kieran Mulvey, Director

-David McRedmond, Director

-Business Review